Censorship in Venezuela: Social media

 Social media has played a pivotal role in the fight for democracy and human rights in Venezuela.
 "As Nicolás Maduro's authoritarian government has overseen Venezuela's collapse into unprecedented economic and humanitarian crisis since 2014, it has tried to restrict citizens’ access to information."
 Most of the television channels and the radio stations that cover the country's situation are state-run, this gives the government control over the majority of the information that circulates.
 Social media has allowed politicians, activists, journalists and civilians, to record and publish incidents of injustices perpetrated by the Venezuelan authorities on countless occasions, especially during the opposition's protests or demonstrations where the National Bolivarian Guard (GNB) and the National Bolivarian Police (PNB) often attack civilians without accountability.
-These type of incidents are very unlikely to appear on television, broadcast on radio or printed in newspapers because of the restrictions and control that the government has on national traditional media, whereas it is harder to control what gets published on social media because the government does not have control over social media platforms.
-"When printing paper stopped being available, some newspapers turned to social media communication to share the news.
+These types of incidents are very unlikely to appear on television, broadcast on radio or printed in newspapers because of the restrictions and control that the government has on national traditional media, whereas it is harder to control what gets published on social media because the government does not have control over social media platforms.
+When printing paper stopped being available, some newspapers turned to social media communication to share the news.
 According to Venezuelan journalist Jorge Lander, social media channels are "basically the only windows Venezuelans have to know what's going on in the country."

 Social media has been censored by the Bolivarian government on multiple occasions.
-The Bolivarian government stated that it must "conquer the fourth generation war" against the them, with the government monitoring the Facebook, Instagram and Twitter profiles of their workers.
+The Bolivarian government stated that it must "conquer the fourth generation war" against them, with the government monitoring the Facebook, Instagram and Twitter profiles of their workers.
 In one case, the Ministry of Urban Agriculture forced public employees in August 2017 to email their social media usernames to managers and supervisors.
 In January 2019, anonymous officials of CICPC stated that they were required to support the Bolivarian government and that officials who support the opposition on social media would have their employment terminated.

 One of the largest outages was reported on 21 January 2019 during the 2019 Venezuelan presidential crisis.
 Internet access to Instagram, Twitter and YouTube was reported to be blocked by state-run provider CANTV.